-Then, I would go to my mother with these magical stories.
-She would pause for a moment, smile, and tell me one of her own ancient fables (the long versions!) to teach me lessons, bring me back to reality and put my feet firmly on the ground.
-One of those such stories was of Molla Nasr al-din, a satirical wise man who lived during the Middle Ages.
-His anecdotal stories are well known in Iran and many of the neighboring countries in the region.
-Here's a brief version of it:
+After each storytelling session, I would rush to my mother to share these fairytales.
+She would pause, smile, and tell me one of her own ancient fables that taught a lesson, bringing me back to earth.
+One of her favorites was the story of Molla Nasr al-din, a satirical wise man whose humorous stories are known throughout Iran and many neighboring countries.

 Serves 4-6

-1/2 cup slivered almonds, may be soaked in cool water prior to cooking to soften
+-1/2 cup slivered almonds (may be soaked in cool water before cooking to soften)

-1/2 teaspoon powdered saffron dissolved in 3-4 tablespoons of hot water
+-1/2 teaspoon powdered saffron dissolved in 3-4 tablespoons hot water

 Method: